 Another thing to consider is that a lot of credit cards will offer extended warranty protection just for using their card.
 For example, I bought a GPS years ago that my credit card added a second year of warranty onto – which came in handy when it stopped working.

 When Selling Your Device, Negotiate Your Bills Lower

 When you’re in the midst of getting rid of one device and looking for another might be a good time to think about negotiating your bills and lowering your monthly costs.
 You might be sitting on hundreds of dollars in savings, just by switching services, or asking for a discount with your current provider.

 There are services out there like Bill Shark, BillFixers, BillCutterz, Rocket Money, and Ask Trim that will do all the negotiating for you.
 They’ll call your provider, and find a discount, whether it’s monthly or a one-time credit.
 I’ve used these bill negotiation services and have found savings.

 Selling My Old Devices

 Selling your old devices can take a little bit of work, especially if you’re trying to get top dollar for them.
 It pays to look around, get quotes at a few different sites, and see what you can get for them.
-One of my devices I found that the average selling prices on eBay were about $25, but if sold on Amazon would bring in closer to $50.
+On one of my devices I found that the average selling prices on eBay were about $25, but if sold on Amazon would bring in closer to $50.
 Another item I found I could get the best return by selling on eBay.
-All three of the items had no trade in value when I looked at the popular trade-in sites like Gazelle and NextWorth.
+All three of the items had no trade-in value when I looked at popular trade-in sites like Gazelle and NextWorth.
 Typically it seems your devices have to be relatively new and popular, like iPads and iPhones.